Alejogb1/job-board/blog-data/parameterized-module-verilog-parameters.md

 id: "parameterized-module-verilog-parameters"
 ---

-Okay so you're asking about parameterized modules in Verilog parameters right I've been there man oh boy have I been there Let me tell you about this one project back in my university days we were building this ridiculously complex ALU thing for a computer architecture course and yeah parameters in Verilog were our best friend but also our worst enemy initially
+ so you're asking about parameterized modules in Verilog parameters right I've been there man oh boy have I been there Let me tell you about this one project back in my university days we were building this ridiculously complex ALU thing for a computer architecture course and yeah parameters in Verilog were our best friend but also our worst enemy initially

 It all started so simple you know a basic adder module right I'm talking like this: